TWICKENHAM ROWING CLUB BYLAWS

 -

-Private Hire Events: The Executive Committee or their assigned Event Management Company will oversee the bar, clubhouse, and catering facilities for all social and private hire events.
-All private rentals are granted in accordance with the Private Hire agreement and relevant terms and conditions.
+Private Hire Events: The Executive Committee or their assigned Event Management Company will oversee the bar, clubhouse and catering facilities for all social and private hire events.
+All private rentals are granted in accordance with the TWRC Events Ltd's private hire agreement and relevant terms and conditions.

 3.2.
 Hours and Supply of Liquor